 The Bible calls the church a pillar and foundation of truth (1 Tim 3:15) and the church of Jesus Christ in every generation is charged with upholding God’s special revelation to man of which the gospel is of first importance (1 Cor 15:3).
 Christians are a confessional people declaring what God has done in redemptive history through His Son, Jesus Christ to reconcile sinners to Himself.
 Our statement of faith is not a replacement for the Bible but simply a summary of biblical truths that we are called to adhere to if we are to be a part of a faithful local assembly.
-The Christian faith is a historic faith and we stand on the shoulders of generations of saints who have affirmed these truths before us to the glory of God.
+The Christian faith is also a historic faith and we stand on the shoulders of generations of saints who have affirmed these truths before us to the glory of God.
+Therefore, our doctrine is also in line with the Apostles' Creed, the Nicene Creed, the Athanasian Creed, the Chalcedonian Creed, the First London Baptist Confession of 1644, and the Baptist Faith and Message 2000.
+We would also affirm the Chicago Statement on Biblical Inerrancy, the Danvers Statement, the Nashville Statement, and the Southgate Fellowship Statement on Missions.

 I. THE SCRIPTURES